Wycombe Arts Centre is....

-… the name of the collaborative arts centre based at the former St John’s Church buildings in High Wycombe Town Centre on Desborough Road.
+… the name of the arts centre based in what was St John’s Church on Desborough Rd near High Wycombe Town Centre.

 Our goal is to offer a wide range of quality artistic events and participatory opportunities for artists, writers, musicians, actors, dancers and other creatives in the local area.
 We do this by: